 Environmental Services and its contractors may need to enter buildings in the project area to gather information that will help them design and construct necessary sewer repairs.
 They may need access for any or all of the following activities:

-- Locate, inspect, and evaluate sewer and stormwater pipes and connections, cleanouts, sump pumps, and other private plumbing facilities.
+- Locate, inspect, and evaluate sewer and stormwater pipes and connections, sewer service laterals, cleanouts, sump pumps, and other private plumbing facilities.

 - Determine basement and sub-basement layouts, utility vault locations and elevators, parking garage layouts, and other private property features.